 The purpose of this fund is to assist community groups with emergency or unforeseen situations.
 Applications will support community-focused projects that contribute to the strengthening of community wellbeing in the Christchurch city area.

-Please check the availability of funds and the eligibility of your project before filling out an application form.
+Please check the eligibility of your project before applying.

 As we are changing to a new system you do not need to register for funding each year.
 However, you will need to set up a one-time Smarty Grants login which will allow you to view and apply for any open Council funding.

-Please note: You will now need to select whether to apply for Discretionary Response Funding from your local Community Board, or from the Citywide fund.
+Please note that you will now need to select whether to apply for funding from your local community board or the city-wide fund.
+This is an important new step.

 Purpose